Skip to Content

 Ohio law specifies that a wrongful death lawsuit must be brought by the fiduciary of the deceased’s estate.
 Wrongful death cases are filed by the estate representative on behalf of the victim’s heirs and beneficiaries.
 This usually means a spouse, children, or other close family members.
 If there is a will, the executor will represent the estate in the wrongful death case.
 In the absence of a will, the court-appointed administrator is responsible for bringing a wrongful death case.

-In order to bring a successful wrongful death claim, the estate must prove that the death was wrongful.
+To bring a successful wrongful death claim, the estate must prove that the death was wrongful.
 This involves demonstrating that it was caused by negligence.
 It must also be shown that the death would not likely have occurred had the wrongdoer not committed a negligent act.
 Once that is established, the estate must show what damages the survivors have incurred.

-Most legal claims, except for some criminal acts such as murder, have a set period of time before which you must file your claim.
+Most legal claims, except for some criminal acts such as murder, have a set period before which you must file your claim.
 In other words, if you don’t file your claim within X number of years, you will lose your right to file any claim at all.
-These time periods are known as “statutes of limitations.”
+These periods are known as “statutes of limitations.”

 The statute of limitations for wrongful death claims in Ohio is set by statute at two years from the date the victim died or from the date it was discovered that the death was wrongful.
 It’s always a good idea to file your claim as soon as possible, not only to satisfy the statute of limitations but also to prevent witnesses from forgetting exactly what they saw and to gather other types of evidence that may mysteriously disappear.